klappscheinwerfer/ddpa/README.md

-# Discord Data Package Analyzer
+# Discord Data Package Tools

-Analyses / extracts data from a discord data package.
+A tool for analysing and extracting data from a Discord data package.

 Currently work-in-progress